Photo via Decoholic.

 Remember a time when technology brought people together?
 When the whole family would gather around the only TV in the house instead of spreading out to separate rooms and devices?

-These days personal gadgets tend to isolate people in their own cyber world.
-But you don’t have to feel hopeless.
+Yes, these days personal gadgets tend to isolate people in their own cyber world, but you don’t have to feel hopeless.
 There are ways for you to use technology to engage your family as a unit—a movie night, for example!
-Here are some ideas for making the most of this evening activity while keeping your kids engaged.
+Here are some ideas for making the most of this evening activity for the whole family.

 Step 1 – Create Anticipation